The pronghorn antelope is fast, wily, and has eyes like a hawk. Here are some pronghorn facts for hunters and everyday sportsmen alike.

 According to the Natural Resources Conservation Service of Montana, "Pronghorns existed in North America at the same time as predators like the dire wolf, saber-toothed cat, and American cheetah, all of which are long extinct.
 Scientists believe the pronghorn's excellent vision and extreme fleetness are adaptations to survive these super predators."

 Where they exist together, wolves, coyotes, bobcats, and cougars are the remaining major predators of pronghorns.
 Even golden eagles have been reported to prey on both fawns and adults alike.

-Pronghorn antelopes generally breed in September with an eight-week gestation period, giving birth to one or two fawns around the beginning of June.
+Pronghorn antelopes generally breed in September with an eight-month gestation period, giving birth to one or two fawns around the beginning of June.
 Fawns are virtually odorless at birth which helps protect them from predators.
 Does will graze away from where she has hidden her fawns so that predators are less likely to find them.

 Subspecies of the pronghorn include the Sonoran pronghorn, Mexican pronghorn, Oregon pronghorn, and Baja California pronghorn.

 As a big game hunting target, this one-of-a-kind native North American species is one many of us have come to know and love.
 The American pronghorn is one of the only animals of its kind that can attain the high speeds of the hoofed animals, and as hunters, sometimes you only get to see the pronghorn herd and their white rumps running away from you at high speeds.

 In reality, it's part of what makes them so alluring.
 They can have a strong musty smell, and their meat is debatably good or bad, depending on who you speak with.
 Like most venison and wild game meat, if you care for and prepare it properly, it can be plenty satisfying.